 4.4 The site is located on the eastern side of the village adjacent Moor Road.
 The site was formerly garden land and although greenfield is located within the settlement.
-The site has planning permission for 25 homes and is expected to deliver from 2016/17 onwards.
+The site has planning permission for 25 homes.

 Westhouse Farm